VideojogosLusofona/color-shape-links-ai-competition/README.md

 The [`CheckWinner()`] method is useful to determine if there is a winner.
 If there is one, the solution is placed in the method's optional parameter.

-For building heuristics, the public read-only variable [`winCorridors`] might be important.
+For building heuristics, the public read-only variable [`winCorridors`] will probably be useful.
 This variable is a collection containing all corridors (sequences of positions) where promising or winning piece sequences may exist.

 ### Rules for the AI code